How Much Gold Is in a Dental Crown? A Detailed Guide for Dentists in 2026 | Dental Gold Experts

 • Request the free prepaid kit when ready.
 Dental Gold Experts ships a fully insured, prepaid envelope at no cost.
 Pack your collected material, drop it at any USPS location, and the assay process begins on arrival.

 • Review the written assay report.
 Every submission comes with a complete breakdown showing gross weight, metal percentages, spot prices used, and the final offer calculation.
-This is the document that tells you exactly how much gold was in your dental crowns — with chemistry behind it, not a guess.
+This is the document that tells you exactly what was in your crowns — with chemistry behind it, not a guess.

 As Dental Economics has documented, practices that systematize scrap recovery recover meaningfully more revenue over time than those that treat it as an occasional afterthought.
 The difference is process, not volume.

-When dentists ask me how much gold is in a dental crown and I give them the range — 40 to 88 percent — they're always surprised at how wide it is.
+When dentists ask me about the gold percentage in a crown and I give them the range — 40 to 88 percent — they're always surprised at how wide it is.
 That range isn't a vague estimate.
 It reflects the genuine spread across alloy types and fabrication eras.
-The practical takeaway is that you cannot look at a crown and know.
 I've had dentists describe a "small, thin, white-looking crown" that came back from assay with over $140 in palladium.
 I've seen large, clearly yellow crowns with lower gold percentages than expected because of the specific alloy used.
 The number is in the chemistry — not the appearance.
 That's why the assay is everything.

 How Much Gold Is in a Dental Crown vs. a Dental Bridge

 A 3-unit bridge is essentially three crowns fused together with connector sections.
 Total weight is typically 9–18 grams depending on the units involved and the alloy used.
 A 4-unit bridge can weigh 12–24 grams.
 At comparable gold content percentages, that weight multiplier translates directly into proportionally higher payouts.
-A high-noble 3-unit bridge can be worth $300–$600 or more in 2026.
-A mixed batch of both extracted crowns and removed bridges often yields the highest total batch value of any dental scrap type.
+A high-noble 3-unit bridge can be worth $300–$600 or more at current spot prices.
+Learn more about recovering value from selling dental bridges, which often yield the highest total batch value of any dental scrap type.

-Frequently Asked Questions: How Much Gold Is in a Dental Crown?
+Frequently Asked Questions: Gold Content in Dental Crowns

 The amount of gold in a dental crown depends on the alloy type.
 High-noble alloy crowns contain 40–88% gold by weight and typically weigh 2–6 grams.
 Noble alloy crowns contain at least 25% precious metals but may have lower gold content — and often contain significant palladium instead.
 Base metal crowns contain less than 25% precious metal total.
 The only way to determine the exact gold content of any specific crown is through a professional melt-and-assay evaluation.

-A single dental gold crown is worth approximately $50–$200 or more in 2026, depending on its weight, alloy composition, and current gold spot prices.
+A single dental gold crown is worth approximately $50–$200 or more at current spot prices, depending on its weight, alloy composition, and the live gold market.
 High-noble crowns at the upper end of the gold content range can be worth significantly more.
-With gold near historic highs in 2026, the timing is favorable for selling dental crowns through a specialist buyer who performs a full melt-and-assay evaluation.
+The timing is favorable for selling dental crowns through a specialist buyer who performs a full melt-and-assay evaluation.

 White or silver dental crowns do not always contain significant gold, but they frequently contain palladium or platinum — both of which are valuable precious metals.
 Palladium has traded above gold per ounce at various points in recent years.
 Never discard a white or silver crown without getting a professional assay first, as the material may be worth $50–$250 or more in recoverable precious metals.

-The only reliable way to determine exactly how much gold is in a dental crown is through a professional melt-and-assay evaluation.
-Visual inspection, acid tests, and handheld XRF devices used by pawn shops and general gold buyers cannot accurately identify the full precious metal composition of dental alloys.
+The only reliable way to determine the exact dental alloy composition of a crown is through a professional melt-and-assay evaluation.
+Visual inspection, acid tests, and handheld XRF devices used by pawn shops and general gold buyers cannot accurately identify the full precious metal content of dental alloys.
 Dental Gold Experts provides a free melt-and-assay on every submission, with a written report showing the exact percentage of each metal found.

 Yes — every extracted crown or removed restoration with potential precious metal content should be saved.
 Even a single crown can be worth $50–$200 or more.
 Practices that systematically collect and periodically submit dental scrap to a specialist buyer recover meaningful secondary revenue over time.
 The free prepaid kit from Dental Gold Experts makes this process simple — no minimum quantity, no sorting required.